itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 plot(trajectories, leg=false, grid=false)
 ```

-In reality, we have ucertainty about the parameters `μ` and `σ`.
-Setting `μ` to .07 is reasonable (albiet somewhat pessimistic), but setting `μ` to .08 would be reasonable also.
-In an effort to account for uncertainty in growth rate and volitility, we will use a variation in which are sampled from a distribution for each simulation of a 58 year period. `VarGBM` has four parameters:
+In reality, however, we are uncertain about the values of parameters `μ` and `σ`.
+Setting `μ` to 07 is reasonable (albiet somewhat pessimistic), but setting `μ` to .08 would be reasonable also.
+In an effort to account for uncertainty in growth rate and volitility, we will use a variation of GBM in which `μ` and `σ` are sampled from a distribution for each simulation of a 58 year period. `VarGBM` has four parameters:

 - `αμ`: mean of growth rate distribution
 - `ασ`: mean of volitility of growth rate distribution